GoogleCloudPlatform/professional-services/examples/iot-nirvana/README.md

 please request an increase of your CPU quota to 80 vCPU.
 This is however optional.

-Set environment variables used in setting up this tutorial edit the defaults if you wish (note not all products may be in all regions) :
+Create the environment variables that will be used throughout this tutorial.
+You can edit the default values provided below, however please note that not all products may be available in all regions:

 ```
 export PROJECT_ID=<PROJECT_ID>
+export BUCKET_NAME=<BUCKET_NAME>
 export REGION=us-central1
 export ZONE=us-central1-a
 export PUBSUB_TOPIC=telemetry